 Judging others – is it right or wrong?

-Have you ever felt that you might be making too many judgements about the way other people look, think or behave towards you?
+Have you ever felt that you might be making too many judgments about the way other people look, think or behave towards you?
 Do you find yourself making comments or gossiping to friends about the way someone looks or how they annoyed you?

-Judging others is something that everyone does, but are you doing it to feel better about yourself or is it simply an automatic behaviour that helps you to make choices?
+Judging others is something everyone does, but are you doing it to feel better about yourself or is it simply an automatic behaviour that helps you to make choices?

-Some reasons for making negative judgements
+Some reasons for making negative judgments

 Feeling insecure